 The Golden Thread: Finding Meaning in Traditional Tales

 This new book-in-process will help teller and listener alike find meaning in Traditional Tales

 From fairy tales with their dreamlike landscapes, to deep myths of origin, to the satirical possibilities inherent in Aesop’s Fables, every kind of traditional tale needs a special approach to reveal its meanings.
 This new book explores each traditional tale type in depth giving all those who enjoy these old stories wonderful new insights.

-Drawing from extensive notes and recordings from one of her mentors, Zbigniew Cynkutis, of the Polish Laboratory Theatre, Diane’s upcoming book explores and explains his unique approach to theatre.
+Drawing from extensive notes and recordings from mentor, Zbigniew Cynkutis, of the Polish Laboratory Theatre, Diane’s upcoming book explores and explains his unique approach to theatre.
 Those who have often been mystified by the work of Grotowski and the Polish Laboratory Theatre will find practical exercises and examples sure to stimulate students and lead to innovate work.
 From using this approach in the creation of a character to working with scenes and monologues using this unusual technique, many new exercises will be explored.

 Living Myth Events bring together ancient myths and modern landscapes creating new and vital intersections of Myth and Life.
 Events have taken place in such unexpected locations as the Boston subway system (Millennium LabyrinTh)- co-created with Mari Novotny-Jones and Ean White, and in the groves of the Arnold Arboretum and the gardens of Tower Hill Botanic Garden.